Lizhen0909/PowerGraph/README.md

 # It is a copy of [PowGraph](https://github.com/jegonzal/PowerGraph) and [GossipMap](https://github.com/uwescience/GossipMap).
-Please see there for details and credits are of oringinal authors.
+Please see there for details and credits are of original authors.

 # GraphLab PowerGraph v2.2